ifpen/chalk-it/documentation/taipy_docs/taipy_simple.md

 This web-application has 3 Python variables: `a`, `b` and `c`.
 It simply does the addition of `a` and `b` into `c`.

-It defines a Chalk'it lite page named `sliders_value.xprjson`, that will contain the GUI definition.
+It defines a Taipy Designer page named `sliders_value.xprjson`, that will contain the GUI definition.

-It creates a Gui instance from [taipy.gui](https://docs.taipy.io/en/release-3.0/manuals/gui/) to host the Chalk'it lite page.
+It creates a Gui instance from [taipy.gui](https://docs.taipy.io/en/release-3.0/manuals/gui/) to host the Taipy Designer page.

 Let's run it first: